-- The Local Government Boundary Commission for England is an independent body set up by Parliament. - We are not part of government or any political • Epping Forest District Council has not been reviewed since 2000 and the Commission has party. • We are accountable to Parliament through a therefore decided that it should review Epping committee of MPs chaired by the Speaker of the Forest in advance of the elections in 2024. - House of Commons. - Our main role is to carry out electoral reviews of local authorities throughout England.
+- The Local Government Boundary Commission for England is an independent body set up by Parliament. - We are not part of government or any political party. - We are accountable to Parliament through a committee of MPs chaired by the Speaker of the House of Commons. - Our main role is to carry out electoral reviews of local authorities throughout England.